neilbacon/elec/README.md

    - the time of day
    - whether you are buying (consumption) or selling (feed-in)
 1. the plan's daily supply charge ($/day)
 1. your consumption and feedin data.
 This is the energy (kWh) that you bought and sold in each small time interval.
-Retailers are required to provide this with at least 30 minute granularty, some provide 5 minute granularity.
+Australian retailers are required to provide this with at least 30 minute granularty, some provide 5 minute granularity.
 1. dates of public holidays that your tariff plan charges at week end rates

 All the above data needs to be in the form of CSV data files.